Skip to navigation Skip to content

 In order to remain qualified for Austudy, the student must:

-• intend to return to full-time study once their reasonable excuse circumstances are resolved, and
+• intend to resume full-time study once their reasonable excuse circumstances are resolved, and

 • remain enrolled in their course of study